TL; DR

 • Which foot is your horse about to pick up?

-Being mindful is not about stopping riding or life.
+At Gray Horse Counseling, I often remind clients that being mindful is not about stopping riding or life.
 It is about noticing and appreciating riding and life.
 If you are driving to work and you ask what does the seat feel like?
-What sounds do I hear, the radio, the road, the kids or friends in the car?
+What sounds do I hear: the radio, the road, the kids, or friends in the car?
 How tightly am I holding the steering wheel?
 What is my breathing like?
 Can I wiggle my toes and feel my feet?

 Again, we do not stop what we are doing.
 We notice what we are doing and do not judge what we are doing.
-Doing these simple things can add to significant changes.
-This will take practice and this will take time.
-This will also take a conscious effort to do for a while and then it will come more efficiently and more naturally.
+Doing these simple things can make significant changes.
+This will take practice, and this will take time.
+This will also take a conscious effort to do for a while, and then it will come more efficiently and more naturally.
 This focuses on the journey; as we stay on the trip, we will reach many destinations and enjoy every step.

-Start Working with An Equine Sports Therapist in Richmond, VA
+Ready to Experience the Benefits of Mindfulness?
+Start Working With an Equine Therapist in Richmond, VA

 Deep breathe and enjoy your ride!!